Guidelines for Use of Creative Assets and Third-party Content in External Materials

 • If desired when using an unsolicited quote, hyperlink the quote’s source.

-• If using a quote that references a GitLab customer or partner by name, confirm with #customer_references (for customers) or #channel-marketing (for partners) that sufficient rights and approvals are in place for the proposed use.
+• If using a quote that references a GitLab customer or partner by name, confirm with #customer-advocacy-and-references (for customers) or #channel-marketing (for partners) that sufficient rights and approvals are in place for the proposed use.

 Don’t